 A•ly•sia | L•im noun \uh-lee-sha\ l-im\

-In the 2000s, my father owned a 1 Hour Photo Shop and taught me about photography.
+In the early 1990s, my father owned a 1 Hour Photo Shop and taught me about photography.
 He would go in and out of the darkroom, he would show me how to print photos, how to correct color, and how to save batteries from disposable cameras.
 Our family would have an overstock of batteries because customers would throw them away and my father would take the batteries out to use them.
-Ever since I was a child, I was in love with cameras, photography, and just about any type of creative art work.
+Since I was a child, I was in love with cameras, photography, and just about any type of creative art work.

-Almost every year I would purchase a new camera.
+Fast forward to late 2000s, every year I would purchase a new camera.
 I always purchased the smallest camera because I loved the mobility; however, I started to notice the lack and limitations of small cameras.
 I realized that my photos aren't as beautiful as they should be because of the lack of a fast shutter speed or a wide angle lens.
 I purchased my first DSLR in 2014 and loved the versatility it had to offer, but I realized that carrying this lump of rock was too strenuous on my shoulders, my back, etc. I found out about mirrorless cameras, which are the smaller versions of a DSLR, but performs like a DSLR.
-I now own two cameras I carry with me at all times, they are: Samsung NX Mini with 9mm, 17mm, and a 9mm-27mm lens; Sony Alpha 7r2 with a Nikon 50mm:1.4f lens, and a Nikon 28mm:2.8f lens.